 Prior Art Search and Patentability Study

 We always begin with a prior art search and patentability study for the claimed invention.
 If we determine your application is patentable over the prior art, we can write and file an accelerated examination patent application to seek patent protection for your invention.
-If your invention is not patentable, we will provide a patentability report explaining why it is not patentable and refund all paid fees over $1200.
-The Carson Patents prior art search meets or exceeds the requirements under the accelerated examination requirement to conduct a pre-examination search and provide an AESD.
+If your invention is not patentable, we will provide a patentability report explaining why it is not patentable and refund all paid fees over $1280.
+Our prior art search meets or exceeds the requirements under the accelerated examination requirement to conduct a pre-examination search and provide an AESD.

 The prior art found during the search is used to determine patentability of the claimed invention.
 The process of searching and the analysis conducted during the patentability evaluation are used to create both of the additional documents needed for filing a patent application under the USPTO accelerated examination program.
 The pre-examination search document is generated from our prior art patent search, and the AESD is generated from our patentability study report.